 - Work Sharing – Work Sharing provides income support to employees eligible for EI benefits who work a temporarily reduced work week while their employer recovers.
-The maximum duration of Work-Sharing agreements had been increased from 38 weeks to 76 weeks.
+The maximum duration of Work-Sharing agreements had been increased from 38 weeks to 76 weeks for employers affected by COVID-19.
 For more information visit the Government of Canada Work Sharing website.

 - Business Credit Availability Program (BCAP) will provide $65 billion of additional support through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC).

-- Canada Emergency Business Account will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
-To qualify, these organizations will need to demonstrate they paid between $50,000 to $1 million in total payroll in 2019.
+- Canada Emergency Business Account will provide interest-free loans of up to $60,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
+Deadline to apply is March 31, 2021.